-Featured Artist: Natalie Oswald
+Featured artist: Natalie Oswald

-Block Printing on Gessobord
+Block Printing with Gessobord

 Creating Depth with Layers

 Unlike printing on paper, a print on Gessobord will have a slightly textured quality because it is not as absorbent as paper.
 This unique look is magical under layers of acrylic paint.
 For this painting, I applied several acrylic colors over the printed koi patterns in thin layers.
 Quinacridones and other transparent pigments are my favorites as they allow the patterns to show through.
 Sanding through the paint layers or applying metallic paints can also create lovely and aged-looking results.

 The final layer of this painting was painted using traditional oil techniques.
 I used Daniel Smith Oils and painting mediums to paint two very detailed Japanese cranes (figs. 7).
 The elaborate printed surface underneath compliments the two birds nicely.
 My favorite brushes are the Daniel Smith Series 85-01 Oil Blender brush for softening brush strokes and the Series 44-12 Rigger to create flowing lines.
 To finish the painting, I use Golden® MSA UVLS Gloss Varnish to protect the delicate gold leaf and to give the painting a uniform glossy surface.